Long-Term Goal 1: Recruit, support and retain distinguished faculty (CAA Standard 2.0 Faculty)

 Measurable Objective: Faculty will incorporate these pedagogical strategies in at least two assignments in each course they teach.

 Schedule: Beginning Fall 2020.
 The chair will review syllabi each semester and discuss the curriculum at a scheduled yearly retreat.
 The retreat will be in summer 2021.
+The next faculty retreat will be in summer 2022.

 Measurable Objective: The chair will review the syllabi each semester and provide feedback.